vim-scripts/Auto-Changing-color-script/doc/readme.txt

 Enjoy!

-Oh, please rate it!! :D
+Oh, please give it a rating.

+Thanks! :D
 Paul.

 --